Visitor Center partial closure

 Prince William Forest Park is a popular dog walking spot for many of our visitors.
-With its vast array of hiking trails and wide, gravel fire roads, the park is a doggie favorite.
-Stop by at Paws in the Park, our annual doggie information day.
+With its vast array of hiking trails and wide gravel fire roads, the park is a doggie favorite.

 All pets entering the park must be on a leash of six feet or less at all times while in Prince William Forest Park.
 Leashing your pet keeps people, wildlife and your pet safe.

 Pets are prohibited in the following areas (except for those aiding persons with disabilities):

 Pet owners shall be responsible for removing pet excrement from campsites, picnic areas, parking lots, trails and other public use areas.